cyberbotics/webots-doc/reference/elevationgrid.md

 quadrilaterals.
 The vertex locations for the quadrilaterals are defined by the `height` field and the `xSpacing` and `zSpacing` fields:

+- The `height` field is an `xDimension` by `zDimension` array of scalar values representing the height above the grid for each vertex.
+- The `xSpacing` and `zSpacing` fields indicate the distance between vertices in the *x* and *z* directions respectively, and shall be greater than zero.

 <center>
 ![ElevationGrid node](png/elevation_grid.png)